chokkyvista/smssample/README.md

 # smssample
-This folder contains the scripts used in the following paper:
+This repo contains the scripts used in the following paper:

 **Distributed Bayesian Posterior Sampling via Moment Sharing**